Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 <h5>Project risks:</h5>

 * Inadequate Testing due to lack of tool knowleddge or an ineffective testing strategy
-* Resource Shortage in case of tester unavailability due to ilness which could lead insufficient testing coverage
+* Resource Shortage in case of tester unavailability which could lead to insufficient testing coverage
 * Testing Process Delays in case of issues with the testing environment which could lead to the inability to honour project timeline

 <h5> Product risks: </h5>